vipulnaik/diet-exercise-health/checklists/hearing-checklist.md

 Do a max frequency hearing test using https://www.youtube.com/watch?v=zUmbmssqHOY

+This is a fuller version of the quick max frequency hearing test.
+It differs from the quick version in the following respects:

+* We start from the beginning frequencies so we get a clearer picture of how the minimum audible volume changes with frequency.

+* We also record the point at which musical tonality is lost, which tends to be way below the point at which the sound becomes inaudible (current estimate of loss of musical tonality is about 13500 Hz at max volume, whereas the sound stays audible to me right till the end).

 Normal headphones, left ear only:

 - [ ] Normal headphones, start the video, setting volume to half the max and balance to all on left ear
-- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, note current time, and hit space bar
+- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, and hit space bar; keep increasing volume as needed as the sound gets fainter and fainter
-- [ ] Increase volume as sound gets fainter, and open eyes when sound gets inaudible even at max volume
+- [ ] Estimate the point at which I lose all sense of musical tone
+  - Open eyes once I can no longer sense musical tone (and it just sounds like noise) even at max volume
+  - Pause the video if it is still playing
+  - Frequency estimate: ??
+- [ ] Reposition fingers, resume play, and close eyes, to now estimate the point at which I cannot hear anything at all
   - IMPORTANT NOTE: Only open eyes when I definitely feel like I can't hear sound; if I feel a bit in doubt, keep eyes closed.
   - Pause video if it is still playing (only *after* opening eyes)
   - If video stopped, do I see the next video recommendations populate right as I open my eyes?
 That's confirmation that I stopped hearing the sound right when it finished playing.
 If they are already populated, that might mean that I was hearing phantom noises after the video stopped.
-  - In the case that the recommendations were already populated, look at the time; if it is between 81 and 84 seconds after I closed my eyes, I am fine and I got to 20 kHz; otherwise, redo the test
   - If I paused the video before getting to 20 kHz, do play/pause testing to see if I can hear a clear play/pause difference, and use that to refine my estimate of max frequency
   - Final frequency estimate: ???

 Normal headphones, right ear only:

 - [ ] Normal headphones, start the video, setting volume to half the max and balance to all on right ear
-- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, note current time, and hit space bar
+- [ ] Right before the GO point, put finger on space bar and fingers of right hand on volume controls, close eyes, and hit space bar; keep increasing volume as needed as the sound gets fainter and fainter
-- [ ] Increase volume as sound gets fainter, and open eyes when sound gets inaudible even at max volume
+- [ ] Estimate the point at which I lose all sense of musical tone
+  - Open eyes once I can no longer sense musical tone (and it just sounds like noise) even at max volume
+  - Pause the video if it is still playing
+  - Frequency estimate: ??
+- [ ] Reposition fingers, resume play, and close eyes, to now estimate the point at which I cannot hear anything at all
   - IMPORTANT NOTE: Only open eyes when I definitely feel like I can't hear sound; if I feel a bit in doubt, keep eyes closed.
   - Pause video if it is still playing (only *after* opening eyes)
   - If video stopped, do I see the next video recommendations populate right as I open my eyes?
 That's confirmation that I stopped hearing the sound right when it finished playing.
 If they are already populated, that might mean that I was hearing phantom noises after the video stopped.
-  - In the case that the recommendations were already populated, look at the time; if it is between 81 and 84 seconds after I closed my eyes, I am fine and I got to 20 kHz; otherwise, redo the test
   - If I paused the video before getting to 20 kHz, do play/pause testing to see if I can hear a clear play/pause difference, and use that to refine my estimate of max frequency
   - Final frequency estimate: ???